ethamCS/TravelSite/reports/design.md

 ### Server Classes
 The implementation of type and where will change the flow of how we generate queries for find requests.
-This will most likley be additonal functins to already exisiting classes.
+This will result in additional functions to already exisiting classes such as Ctor's to support type and where.
 ![Sprint 5 Server side](images/JavaCompSprint.png)

 ### Component Diagram